phauer/krecruiter/README.md

 docker-compose up
 ```

+If you get the error `Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+Is the docker daemon running?`, you need to start Docker.
+On Mac, this can be done by starting Docker Desktop.

 In order to run the application you have two options:

 - Open Project in IntelliJ (`File` > `Open...`) and start the `KRecruiterApplication.kt` via right click > "Run KRecruiterApplication.kt..."